reactive-firewall/multicast/docs/FAQ.md

 Key steps include:

   1. Ensuring you have a supported version of Python installed.
-  2. use pip to install
+  2. Use pip to install (e.g., `pip install multicast`)
-  3.
+  3. Verify the installation works:

   | _in `Python`_ | _in `bash`_ |
   |---------------|-------------|